prateekgupta24/CPSC-240/README.md

 Sample dialog with the program

-Welcome to the Right Triangles program maintained by Juan Diaz.
+Welcome to the Right Triangles program maintained by Juan Diaz. //C

 If errors are discovered please report them to Juan Diaz at juan@columbia.com  for a quick fix.
-At Columbia Software the customer comes first.
+At Columbia Software the customer comes first. //C

-Please enter your last name:  Finkelstein
+Please enter your last name:  Finkelstein //x86

-Please enter your title (Mr, Ms, Nurse, Engineer, etc):  Fishmonger
+Please enter your title (Mr, Ms, Nurse, Engineer, etc):  Fishmonger//x86

-Please enter the sides of your triangle separated by ws:  3.95   4.61
+Please enter the sides of your triangle separated by ws:  3.95   4.61 //x86

-The area of this triangle is 9.10475 square units
+The area of this triangle is 9.10475 square units //x86

-The length of the hypotenuse is 6.070798959 units.
+The length of the hypotenuse is 6.070798959 units. //x86

-Please enjoy your triangles Fishmonger Finkelstein.
+Please enjoy your triangles Fishmonger Finkelstein. //x86

-The main function received this number  6.0708 and plans to keep it.
+The main function received this number  6.0708 and plans to keep it. //C

 An integer zero will be returned to the operating system.
-Bye.
+Bye. //C

 ------------------------------------------------------------------------------------------------------------

-Legend.
-The text in light blue is output from the welcome pythagoras module written in C.

-The text in yellow is output from the triangle module (X86).

-The text in pink is input from the keyboard.

 The requirements of this program